Ryex/pyitect/README.rst

 get_plugin_module
 ------------------

-Loaded pluginss do NOT store their module object in `sys.modules` instead they are stored internally at `System.loaded_plugins` (a mapping of plugin names and version strings to module objects)
+Loaded plugins do NOT store their module object in `sys.modules` instead they are stored internally at `System.loaded_plugins` (a mapping of plugin names and version strings to module objects)
-Normaly you would only access a plugin's components but the module obejct can be accessed explicitly with
+Normaly you would only access a plugin's components but the module object can be accessed explicitly with

 ::

-    System.get_plugin_module(plugin [, version=version_stirng])
+    system.get_plugin_module(plugin [, version=version_stirng])

 if no version is given it fetches the highest version avalible.

-a plugin must allready be loaded (not just enabled) to fetch it's module obejct
+a plugin must all ready be loaded (not just enabled) to fetch it's module object

 Loading multiple versions of one component
 ==========================================